 Although Chapter 9 will present a much more detailed discussion and analysis of the four future scenarios mentioned above, this section details performance measures to assess progress toward more efficient land use.
 The performance measures are variables used to assess the scenarios comparatively against each other.
 There are two important values associated with each performance measure: the baseline and the target.
-The baseline is the value of the performance measure in the current state (2024).
+The baseline is the value of the performance measure in the current state (2020).
 The target is the value of the performance measure in the future state (2050).
 One of the four future scenarios will be the preferred scenario and its performance measures will be the target values NOACA will use to assess the region's progress from the current state to the preferred future state.
-Table 7-8 illustrates the performance measures and targets focused on efficient land use.
+Table 7-13 illustrates the performance measures and targets focused on efficient land use.
+This table does not include as many performance measures as similar tables in Chapters 5 and 8; one of NOACA's recommendations is to research and develop more performance measures and targets on land use for the 2025 Long-Range Plan.